jesusvallejo/MIR3G_RECOVERY/README.txt

 are free an there are no solder bridges anywhere.Once you have got a good looking nand flash you can keep reading on flashing section.

+Flashing a nand is complicated, nands in contrary to nors have bad sectors, this is why a 128mb nand is in reality 138 mb , this difference makes possible to address those bad sectors to a working one, this is done by the bootloader,this means that there are two memory addreses one physical and on virtual, if the bootloader in full.bin has a physical address that is bad in your nand it may not work, this could be addressed by NORway , dont know if it already does, and jump those bad sectors.this means there is a posibility of not proper recovery, then you should buy a new nand of the same size.

-WARNING, removing tsop48 packages(nand flash format) is no joke and ripping pads is pretty easy, be gentle when raising the chip from the mobo, also be careful to not overheat the pads, it is recommended using an airsoldering station, if not avaible a soldering iron , enough tin wire, flux is also recommended, this is the original
+WARNING, removing tsop48 packages(nand flash format) is no joke and ripping pads is pretty easy, be gentle when raising the chip from the pcb, also be careful to not overheat the pads, it is recommended using an airsoldering station, if not avaible a soldering iron , enough tin wire, flux is also recommended, this is the original
-method: add a lot , i mean a lot , of tin to cover all pins , keep an eye on heat , on both pin sites. when all pins are covered , heat one side from pin1 to pin 24 , up down , up down , when the solder is flowing,raise it , yes dont pull , raise it with a razor being careful not to damage the mobo traces, when a side is in the air, then heat the site that is still attached to the pcb and grabity will do the rest. now you have a mess, check that no pads have been ripped of, clean the pads on the pcb preparing it for after the flashing.now clean all pins in the nand flash there cant be any bridges.
+method: add a lot , i mean a lot , of tin to cover all pins , keep an eye on heat , on both pin sites. when all pins are covered , heat one side from pin1 to pin 24 , up down , up down , when the solder is flowing,raise it , yes dont pull , raise it with a razor being careful not to damage the pcb traces, when a side is in the air, then heat the site that is still attached to the pcb and grabity will do the rest. now you have a mess, check that no pads have been ripped of, clean the pads on the pcb preparing it for after the flashing.now clean all pins in the nand flash there cant be any bridges.

-if this looks pretty difficult, mate you are a lucky boy , there are adapaters (originally used for ps3 and xbox360) for tsop48 that require no desolering, but they are not cheap.(360-Clip, solderless IC adapter, 48-pin, TSOP48)
+if this looks pretty difficult, mate you are a lucky boy , there are adapters (originally used for ps3 and xbox360) for tsop48 that require no desoldering, but they are not cheap.(360-Clip, solderless IC adapter, 48-pin, TSOP48)

+the used enviroment will be easyWAY directory, the tools one is only for reference and includes more files than the needed

 Now that we have the nand ready, we will prepare the hardware

 1. Flash Teensy with "NORway\teensyNAND\default\NANDway.hex" (you can do it the factory's way)
 	- Rename NANDway.hex to NANDWay_SignalBoosterEdition.hex
 	- Run WAY-launcher.exe
-	- Click on nand , click on the teensy drawing, select NANDWay_SignalBoosterEdition.hex, when displayed by the console press the ony button on the teensy
+	- Click on nand , click on the teensy picture, select NANDWay_SignalBoosterEdition.hex, when displayed by the console press the ony button on the teensy

-2. Wiring the adapter(follow provided pictures)
+2. Wiring the adapter(follow provided wiring picture)

 	NAND Hardware connections:
-		NAND		Teensy - nand0
+		NAND		Teensy
 	*	IO0-7		PF0-7
 	7	RY/BY#		PB6
 	8	RE#			PB1
 	9	CE#			PB0
 	12	Vcc			3.3v - Vcc
 	13	GND			GND
 	16	CLE			PB2
 	17	ALE			PB3
 	18	WE#			PB5
 	19	WP#			PB4

 3. Flash fullNandClone